Deem: the query & reasoning engine

 // → pub fn top(emps: &[Emp], n: i64) -> Result<Vec<str>, ElError>

-This is the sqlx query! model for Writ: the query is checked when the program is built, the parameters are ordinary strongly-typed Logos function arguments (no bind sigils), and there is no runtime query planner.
+Item-ness is real, not cosmetic: visibility works (deem q emits a private fn, pub deem q a public one), doc comments attach, and the parameter list is a genuine Logos signature.
+This is the sqlx query! model generalized: the query is checked when the program is built, the parameters are ordinary strongly-typed function arguments (no bind sigils), and there is no runtime query planner.
 Reach for the static surface whenever the query text is known at build time — which is most of the time.
+(The historical resource q = deem!(…){…} macro spelling is retired; using it is a compile error that prints the item replacement.)

 When the query text only exists at runtime, package logos.std.deem compiles it against a schema catalog and runs it against an environment: